 How to Apply for a Correction or Change on U.S. Passport?

-Looking to get errors corrected on your passport?
-If you have errors on a new passport or a passport renewal you should have these errors fixed as soon as possible.
-Some typical passport corrections are an incorrect birthday, misspelled name and other spelling mistakes.
+Are you looking to get errors corrected on your passport?
+If you have errors on a new passport or a passport renewal, you should have these errors fixed as soon as possible.
+Some typical passport corrections are an incorrect birthday, misspelled name, and other spelling mistakes.
 You are allowed to fix errors as long as the passport is valid.

 - Application Form: DS-5504 Application Form for Passport Name Change